 Before your knee injury were you generally an active person?

-Individuals that are physically active or have jobs that require kneeling on hard surfaces are the most susceptible to knees pain caused by injury due to repetitive stress or impact to the knee.
+Individuals that are physically active or have jobs that require kneeling on hard surfaces are the most susceptible to knee pain caused by injury due to repetitive stress or impact to the knee.
 If you fall into this category then you already know that this can understandably be quite upsetting and frustrating as you were previously an active person.
 As some activities, jobs or sporting commitments may not be possible to give up or easily avoided, many people push through the pain… which will often result in further pain or a secondary injury.

 Are you feeling frustrated and does it seem unfair that your injury occurred while participating in a healthy activity?

-Sometimes it may seem unfair that your knee pain has occurred when you are otherwise a healthy and active individual; however it is often this very active nature that makes you susceptible to
+Sometimes it may seem unfair that your knee pain has occurred when you are otherwise a healthy and active individual; however it is often this very active nature that makes you susceptible to knee injury.

 Did you realize that identifying if your knee pain is acute or chronic may actually help expedite your recovery?